CerqueTech/landing-page/src/content/docs/en/index/hero.md

 ---
-buttontext: "contact us"
+buttontext: 'contact us'
-span1: "Digital"
+span1: 'Digital'
-span2: "solutions for your company"
+span2: 'solutions for your company'
 ---